BobbySinclusto/CS-162/assignment5/readme.txt

 Extra Credit:
-    The Linked_List and Node classes are template classes, and the user can choose to have a list of signed or unsigned numbers.
+    The Linked_List and Node classes are template classes, and the user can choose to have a list of signed or unsigned numbers when they run the program.
+Note: the is_prime function is slow when checking large prime numbers and can take up to about 15 seconds per element.

     The sort_descending() function is implemented using a recursive selection sort algorithm in the function selection_sort().
+(See Linked_List.hpp, line 344)

 Compile:
     make